 NB All Members must have received relevant training on the process and procedures to be followed.

-.
+Updated training will be provided prior to each meeting of the committee.

 3. Terms of Reference

 1. To act as the final internal body to hear and determine appeals, in accordance with the relevant Council policies and procedures for: